danomie/k8manifest/README.md

 - `Add role assignment to your Azure AD user`
 - `Add following roles - Azure Kubernetes Service Cluster Admin Role, Azure Kubernetes Service RBAC Cluster Admin`

+### Once AKS cluster is up and running, add users in AKS Cluster Admin AD Group

+- `Go to Azure Active Directory --> Groups --> terraform-aks-dev-cluster-administrators`
+- `Add your user in Members list`

 ### Connect to AKS Cluster

 Depending on your operating environment, you may need to first...